 With 92 miles also comes 92 locks – which adds to the impressive nature of this route, perfect for experienced boaters.
 Find yourself curling around the Pennine Hills, the captivating Cheshire countryside and the Old Trafford football stadium in the heart of Manchester’s city centre.

 Cross the border between England and Wales on the Llangollen Canal by the Pontcysyllte Aqueduct – which is another of the 7 Wonders of the Waterway!
 The Pontcysyllte Aqueduct is the tallest aqueduct in the UK (and the hardest to pronounce!), reaching 126ft in the air.
 See sights of the River Dee far below from our Llangollen and Return route.

 This canal route is the perfect choice for lovers of picturesque countryside combined with both English and Welsh culture, with part of the route designated as a UNESCO World Heritage Site.
 Surrounded by Welsh wildlife including rare birds, sheep at every turn and breath-taking views of the ancient landscape of Ice-Age lakes, this route is not one to miss!

 Modern engineering meets the beauty of the natural waterways on our Falkirk canal routes.
-The Falkirk Wheel – another of the 7 Wonders of the Waterway – is a huge pulling point for this impressive canal network.
+The Falkirk Wheel is a huge pulling point for this impressive canal network.
 The Falkirk Wheel spectacularly connects the Forth & Clyde canals in Scotland, whilst also providing a fun-filled family activity to experience the world’s one and only rotating boat lift.

 Discover the lowlands of Scotland with easy cruising and very few locks to navigate through – making this the perfect choice for canal boat beginners.
 As well as the Falkirk Wheel, the surrounding area holds host to a series of bike and hiking trails, perfect for getting closer to nature.